• info@discoveraltitude.com

 • Medical kit (Diamox, Imodium, ibuprofen, throat lozenges, tape, scissor,

-• Zip-lock plastic bag (Although you put your all stuff in a duffel bag, however, Zip-lock bag can come in handy while you want to separate your items like toiletries, socks, underwear, and smelly clothes)
+• Zip-lock plastic bag (Although you put your all stuff in a duffel bag, a Zip-lock bag can come in handy when you want to separate your items like toiletries, socks, underwear, and smelly clothes)

 • Headlamp or torchlight